Off the beaten track Day trips from Darwin

 Crab Claw Island

-Just 130 kilometres from Darwin City, Crab Claw Island is a popular weekend getaway.
-Stop in for lunch at the licensed restaurant overlooking Darwin city or check in for an extended stay.
-Relax and enjoy the serenity!
+Just 130 kilometres from Darwin city, Crab Claw Island is a popular day trip from Darwin.
+Visit for lunch at the licensed restaurant overlooking Darwin city or check-in for an extended stay.
+Relax and enjoy more serenity!

 Wander along the sandy beach, keep cool in the swimming pool or hire a boat and catch yourself a whopper!